 The need for specialized knowledge and information is growing rapidly in all areas, including private businesses, nonprofits, public-sector businesses, and government agencies.
 Because of this growing need, the demand for consultants is also increasing.
 Due to the high-income potential in this field as well as specializations that allow candidates to choose an area that interests them, competition is high.
 Growing international economies create new opportunities for consultants to build effective global strategies for both the public and private sectors.

-One of the most common trends among management consulting today is for public-sector offices as well as private businesses to hire their own full-time consultants instead of relying solely on consulting firms.
+One of the most common trends in management consulting today is for public-sector offices and private businesses to hire their own full-time consultants instead of relying solely on consulting firms.
 This provides organizations with easy access to a consultant for every issue they encounter.
 Internal consultants also possess an intimate knowledge of the organization in which they work, allowing them to tailor their work to meet the needs of the organization.
+For more information on job trends for management consultants, visit the Bureau of Labor Statistics website.